1. So what’s this Blaze business all about?

 24. Are those real pumpkins?

-Many are real and some are “art pumpkins.”
+Many are real and some are Funkin “art pumpkins.”
 But EVERY SINGLE JACK O’LANTERN is individually hand-carved on site at Van Cortlandt Manor by our team.
-For curatorial considerations (such as areas where the historic buildings could be damaged), and where the hand-carving is very intricate and worthy of being preserved, “art pumpkins” are used along with live ones.
+Every.
+Single.
+One!

 25. I bet it’s a lot easier to carve these art pumpkins than it is to carve real ones.
 Right?